Farmer2K5/daisy-fast-stft/README.md

 None of the source code or documentation is uniquely mine — it builds upon the collective work, examples, and shared knowledge of the **Teensy**, **Daisy**, **Arm CMSIS-DSP** , and **other open-source communities**, whose collaboration and creativity make this kind of exploration possible.

-I’m not a programmer by trade — especially not in C++ — and even less about DSP.
+I’m not a programmer by trade — especially not in C++ — and know even less about DSP.
 Instead, I am someone learning through experimentation and curiosity.
 This framework grew out of many hours reading forum posts, testing ideas, and learning from those far more skilled in this subject matter than I am.

 You are welcome to **use, modify, copy, and distribute** any part of this work — with or without attribution — for personal, academic, or commercial use.
 If you find it useful, please pay it forward by contributing your own discoveries back to the community.